sagar-malhotra/webapp/README.md

 Check the url on which the application is running

-Now you can use the curl command to fetch the application outcome
+Now you can use the curl command to fetch the application output
 - curl (url-of-the-application)

+or
+- curl -v (url-of-the-application)
+For more details on application output